Heart of Guatemala - 7 Days

 Antigua

-Spend a free morning in Panajachel and then return to Antigua by private transfer in the afternoon.
-Then join your leader for an orientation walk in the historic center after checking in to your hotel.
+Spend a free morning in Panajachel – maybe sleep in or join a cooking class that teaches you more than just local flavours.
+Learn about the cultural significance of sharing food with the community, then enjoy the delicious creations you’ve made.
+Later, return to Antigua by private transfer in the afternoon.
+When you arrive, join your local leader for an orientation walk in the historic center after checking in to your hotel.
 Tonight, maybe get your fellow travellers together for a final group dinner to say your goodbyes.

 Day 7